-This summer, industrial organisers have been waging what some workers have called a ‘guerrilla war’ against Amazon.
+In recent months, industrial organisers have been waging what some workers have called a ‘guerrilla war’ against Amazon.
 Since 1994, the company’s boss Jeff Bezos — now the richest man in history — has crushed every attempt of his workers to unionise.
-However, as Amazon employees in Germany, Poland, and Spain go on strike for improved working conditions, Britain’s GMB has been applying the pressure to Bezos on these shores.
+However, last year Amazon employees in Germany, Poland, and Spain went on strike for improved working conditions, with Britain’s GMB applying the pressure to Bezos on these shores.

 At Rugeley in the West Midlands, Amazon employs approximately 3,000 workers at a large warehouse.
 Of these, 1,500 are directly employed, while the other half are agency staff.
 A large number of these workers hail from Romania, Lithuania, and Poland, with Romanians comprising the largest group.
 Wages are low; most can’t afford to live in Rugeley and are transported in by company buses from neighbouring towns such as Wolverhampton and Telford.